 Denmark is a country located in the very centre of Europe.
 People from Denmark are known for their hospitality and respect towards old traditions.
-Find the most common features of Danish culture before your next trip there.
+Find the most common features of traditions and customs in Denmark before your next trip there.

 Danes eat mostly at home or in private settings.
 Breakfast is usually light consisting of coffee, cereal or bread eaten at home.
 Lunch at school or work is often homemade or taken from the canteen.
 Open sandwiches are very popular consisting of a rye bread with herring, salami, fried plaice, cod roe, cheese or jam.

 For home dinner Danes serve an appetizer, a main course being boiled vegetables and fried meet, and a dessert.
 Lately, pizza, rice with chicken, pasta and turkey has gain popularity among young people.
 The ecological movement caused huge demand and thus wide offer of organically grown foods, so now most supermarkets have a range of such products.

 Privacy is the key element of Danish manners.
 One should not be interested in other people’s salary, house or property.
 Danes do not show their emotions in public considering it as the sign of weakness.